 On this page

-COVID-19 IMPORTANT UPDATE: For an interim timescale, we are accepting credit transfer applications electronically as we can no longer accept postal applications.
+IMPORTANT UPDATE: We are now accepting credit transfer applications electronically as we can no longer accept postal applications.
 Please email your application to email@example.com.
 You will need to send a completed credit transfer application form along with an electronic scanned copy of your official academic transcript.
 For credit transfer assessments towards named degrees, please also send your syllabus information/learning outcomes.
 We will contact you by email if we need further supporting evidence.
 We may ask you to provide original documents at a later stage in the process.

 Please be aware we may not be able to deal with credit transfer enquiries or assessments as quickly as usual.